-In perspective, "today HDTV is moving to become the standard definition of tomorrow"3.
-Based on this premise, it is important to continue and to evolve the migration route from SD to HD and beyond to 3DTV, aiming to promote the widespread diffusion of free to air HDTV and 3DTV programming.
-This matches the increased quality of large screen displays and TV sets as well as the increasing demand coming from new experienced customers.
+In perspective, "today HDTV is moving be the standard definition of tomorrow"3.
+Based on this sentence, it is important continuing to evolve the migration route from SD to HD and beyond to 3DTV, aiming to promote the widespread diffusion of free to air HDTV and 3DTV programming matching the increased quality of large screen displays and TV sets and the increasing demand coming from new experienced customers.